malte/MTK-Munich/src/pages/en/taichi.md

 Reconnect to yourself, through harmony and relaxation, balance and focus.
 Regular practice works on your posture, your breathing, the ability to cope with stress, releases tension and improves your balance.
 It can quiet the monkey mind and strengthen your mental focus.
 There is also no age boundary, this is a practice you can keep on doing, on and on, and it only gets better.

 The health benefits of practicing Tai Chi are numerous and well documented even in western medicine.
-Here are some links on [Diabetes](https://pubmed.ncbi.nlm.nih.gov/38313854/) [Parkinsons](https://pubmed.ncbi.nlm.nih.gov/35125106/) [Insomnia](https://pubmed.ncbi.nlm.nih.gov/33587135/) [Mental Health & Depression](https://pubmed.ncbi.nlm.nih.gov/36833525/)
+Here are some links on<br> [Diabetes](https://pubmed.ncbi.nlm.nih.gov/38313854/), [Parkinsons](https://pubmed.ncbi.nlm.nih.gov/35125106/), [Insomnia](https://pubmed.ncbi.nlm.nih.gov/33587135/), [Mental Health & Depression](https://pubmed.ncbi.nlm.nih.gov/36833525/)

 **Disclaimer**
 I am not a doctor or in anyway medically trained.
 These links do not reflect my personal opinion, but might work as a starting point for the interested reader.